 Information entered into eWHIS is moderated by WHA staff, in consultation with the data submitter where needed.
 Moderation undertaken by WHA staff can include quality assurance, de-identification for privacy purposes and assessment of the event for any sensitivity within a national context.

-If there is any concern as to the sensitivity and classification of information, the submitter is advised, then the information is referred by WHA to the Primary WHA Coordinator for further consideration and, for concerns within a national context, to Australia’s OIE Focal Point for Wildlife2 and the Australian Government Department of Agriculture.
+If there is any concern as to the sensitivity and classification of information, the submitter is advised, then the information is referred by WHA to the Primary WHA Coordinator for further consideration and, for concerns within a national context, to Australia’s WOAH Focal Point for Wildlife2 and the Australian Government Department of Agriculture.
 If considered appropriate, the confidentiality level of the record may be increased by WHA staff whilst an assessment is being made.

-Data provided to WHA is used to fulfil Australia’s national and international reporting obligations including Australia’s return for wildlife and general reporting for the OIE, and to assist in identifying risk and improving decision making and policy in the area of wildlife health.
+Data provided to WHA is used to fulfil Australia’s national and international reporting obligations including Australia’s return for wildlife and general reporting for WOAH, and to assist in identifying risk and improving decision making and policy in the area of wildlife health.
 Information is also used where appropriate to support responses to outbreaks of national emergency diseases of animals or people.
 All Information is de-identified and moderated as described above.

 Summary reports using aggregated data are published in the Animal Health Surveillance Quarterly and Animal Health in Australia publications to support the National Animal Health Information System (NAHIS).
 More detailed (non-summary) reports for inclusion in these publications will only be published with appropriate permission (see e. below).